oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 Most people belong to the [Office User type](/wiki/What_the_users_want#Office_Users_.2F_Webdesigners "wikilink").
-They need an relyable conversion behaviour.
+They need an reliable conversion behaviour.
 Simplicity is the main goal there. [sRGB](/wiki/Standards "wikilink") serves this behaviour well.
 Defaults should be set to:

 -   assumed RGB - sRGB
 -   editing colour space: sRGB
--   convert allways data to editing space (before a save, not nice, but the most relyable in mixed CM aware environments)
+-   convert allways data to editing space (before a save, not nice, but the most reliable in mixed CM aware environments)
 -   dont prefere mixed colour space documents (keep it simple)

 ### Graphics Distribution